shuoli84/sqlm/README.md

 F("(1 2)"
 ```

+# Issues
+* Now when the parameter list is large, around 10000, it took around 10ms to build the sql and argument list.

 # WAIT, where is the struct?
 Bind with struct is a nongoal for this lib.
 And also pls ignore the field_mapper.go.
 Will remove it in the future.